Vicnature/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword displays lines containing the pattern root from the file etc/passwd 15-countthatword displays the number of lines containing the pattern bin in the file /etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them
+14-findthatword displays lines containing the pattern root from the file etc/passwd 15-countthatword displays the number of lines containing the pattern bin in the file /etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them 17-hidethisword displays all lines in the file /etc/passwd that do not contain the pattern bin